-documented.
-Table 1 summarizes the characteristics of participants that were housed in the RSHP.
-Participants were placed in the RSHP for a number of institutional violations including inmate assaults (46.7%; n=112), participation in a riot/group assault (26.7%; n=64), assault on staff (22.5%; n=54), and fighting (4.2%; n=10).
-The 240 graduates spent, on average, 150.9 days housed in the RSHP (SD=44.87).
+Program-specific measures.
+The key variables of interest described above were also measured during placement in the RSHP (e.g., number of minor violations committed while in the program).
+Additionally, the number of days spent in the program was also documented.
+Table 1 summarizes the offending patterns that occurred while the participants were housed in the RSHP.
+Participants were placed in the RSHP for a number of institutional violations including inmate assaults (46.7%; n = 112), participation in a riot/group assault (26.7%; n = 64), assault on staff (22.5%; n = 54), and fighting (4.2%; n = 10).
+The 240 graduates spent, on average, 150.9 days housed in the RSHP (SD = 44.87).
 Time in the RSHP ranged from a minimum of 121 days to a maximum of 398 days.
-Time in program is a critical measure of program success as participants who fail to meet program requirements are required to spend more time in the program (see the appendix).
-During the program, participants averaged 0.28 major offenses (SD=0.56), 0.33 minor offenses (SD=0.64), 0.01 staff assaults (SD=0.09), 0.08 inmate assaults (SD=0.26), and 0.04 drug offenses (SD=0.19).
-These crucial program characteristics allow for an analysis of whether variation in program performance affects the overall future outcomes associated with program graduation.
+Time in program is a critical measure of program success as participants who fail to meet program requirements are required to spend more time in the program (see

+Appendix A).
+During the program, participants averaged 0.28 major offenses (SD = 0.56), 0.33 minor offenses (SD = 0.64), 0.01 staff assaults (SD = 0.09), 0.08 inmate assaults (SD = 0.26), and 0.04 drug offenses (SD = 0.19).
+These crucial program characteristics allow for an analysis of whether variation in program performance impacts the overall future outcomes associated with program graduation.